TMDav007/e-Manager/README.md

  - for centers:
     >  https://evt-manager.herokuapp.com/api/centers

-### API Routes for events
+### API Routes
- - The API route to add an event:
+ - The API route to add:

     > POST: /

- - The API route to get all events:
+ - The API route to get all:

     > GET: /

- - The API route to get an event:
+ - The API route to get by id:

     > GET: /id/

-- The API route to edit an event:
+- The API route to edit:

     > PUT: /id/

-- The API route to delete an event:

-    > DELETE: /id/

-### API Routes for centers
- - The API route to add a center:

-    > POST: /

- - The API route to get all centers:

-    > GET: /

- - The API route to get a center:

-    > GET: /id/

-- The API route to edit a center:

-    > PUT: /id/

-- The API route to delete a center:
+- The API route to delete:

     > DELETE: /id/

 ## API Documentation